Assault pioneer

-Assault Pioneers are lineal descendants of the Pioneers who have formed an essential part of armies since at least the time of the Roman legions.
+Assault pioneers are lineal descendants of pioneers who have formed an essential part of armies since at least the time of the Roman legions.
 These pioneers were normally employed to march in front of the advancing army, clearing the route as necessary.
 They could also construct defenses and bivouac facilities.
-More recently (since the Second World War) assault pioneers have normally formed a Platoon in infantry battalions, and such platoons can be found in a number of British Army and Commonwealth infantry units.
-In some of these armies, soldiers serving in the Assault Pioneer Platoon can be identified by a specialist skill badge of two crossed felling axes sewn on their uniforms.
+More recently (since the Second World War) assault pioneers have normally formed a platoon in infantry battalions, and such platoons can be found in a number of British Army and Commonwealth infantry units.
+In some of these armies, soldiers serving in an assault pioneer platoon can be identified by a specialist skill badge of two crossed felling axes sewn on their uniforms.
 These felling axes have traditionally been iconic of the pioneer in various armies throughout history.